Sylvain

 Roy Dupuis (Shake Hands with the Devil), who unlike

-hustle and portentous evil in men's hearts.
+portentous evil in men's hearts.

 Charles